dc540/arduinohidprox/README.md

 MFRC522:

-I happened to have a MFRC522 RFID module leftover from a Hackerbox from a year or two ago, so I decided to port this functionality to that as well.
-It's a work in progress, and I will update when it's fully working.
+I happened to have a MFRC522 RFID module that came with my CrowPi a year or two ago, so I decided to port this functionality to that as well.
+Turns out it works just as well as the commercial readers, except you'd have to add your own feedback LED and/or audio.

 RFID-RC522 Wiring: